 8. Analyze how Britain was able to defend itself from the German blitzkrieg in 1940-41.
 Why did Hitler fail to conquer England?

-9. Contrast the American foreign policy Congress expressed in the Nye Committee (1935) and Neutrality Act (1937) legislation with that of Woodrow Wilson circa 1919 and FDR circa 1940.
+9. Contrast the American foreign policy Congress expressed in the Nye Committee (1935) and Neutrality Act (1937) legislation with that of Woodrow Wilson circa 1919 (Versailles, Chapter 6) and FDR circa 1940.

 10. Dissect the breakdown in the relationship between the U.S. and Japan in the early 1940s.
 Analyze what interests compelled the U.S. to embargo the oil and steel trade to Japan.

 11. Evaluate America’s preparation for the Japanese attack on Pearl Harbor.
 Should the U.S. have seen the attack coming?
-Was the U.S. fair in court-martialing Kimmel and Short?
+Was the U.S. fair in court-martialing Husband Kimmel and Walter Short?